Geographic Information Systems (GIS)

 A geographic information system (GIS) is a system that creates, manages, analyzes, and maps all types of data.
 GIS connects data to a map, integrating location data (where things are) with all types of descriptive information (what things are like there).
 This provides a foundation for mapping and analysis that is used in science and almost every industry.
 GIS helps users understand patterns, relationships, and geographic context.
 The benefits include improved communication and efficiency as well as better management and decision making.Learn more about GIS from ESRI.

 Who Uses GIS?

 While GIS technology is an obvious tool for geographers, a growing number of people from other disciplines are finding ways to incorporate GIS into their work.
-Faculty in the following subjects have incorporated GIS projects over the years: Liberal Studies (Geography), Sociology, Political Science, History, Kinesiology, Biology, Anthropology, Marketing, Visual & Performing Arts, Physics and Economics.
+CSUSM faculty in the following subjects have incorporated GIS projects in their curriculm and research over the years: Liberal Studies (Geography), Sociology, Political Science, History, Kinesiology, Biology, Anthropology, Marketing, Visual & Performing Arts, Physics and Economics.

 Computer Software Access

-ESRI has minimum requirements for the desktop version and Pro version.
-If your computer does not meet the minimum requirements, you can access the software on campus or online through CougarApps.
-Current faculty, staff, and students can install the desktop version on their personal computers.
+ESRI has minimum requirements for the ArcGIS Desktop 10.8.2 and ArcGIS Pro 2.9 version.
+If your computer does not meet the minimum requirements, you can access the software on campus in SBSB 1108 during open lab hours or in the Student Open Computer Lab in the Library, Kellogg 2000.
+Current faculty, staff, and students can install the software on their personal computers.
 If you don't have a computer, you can check one out from IITS by completing the technology equipment request form.